 Otto Skorzeny was one of Germany’s finest commandos.
-An engineer by profession, he tried to volunteer for the Luftwaffe (German Air Force), in the year 1939, but was declined entry due to his age (31 at the time) and unusual height (6.4 feet, or 1.92 metres).
+An engineer by profession, he tried to volunteer for the Luftwaffe, in the year 1939, but was declined entry due to his age (31 at the time) and unusual height (1.92 metres).

 He had a scar on his cheek, inflicted during a fencing duel.
 Due to this wound, he would become known as ‘scarface’.
 He was an Austrian National Socialist Party member since 1931 and was a noted figure in the lower and mid-level party structures prior to the war.